gdiet/backup/README.md

 #### 4.0.0 (In Preparation)

 * Update Java 11 to Java 17.
-* Prepare upgrade of H2 database to 2.0.202, which will come with dedupfs 5.
+* Update dedupfs database version from 2 to 3 to prepare upgrading H2 database to 2.0.202, which will come with dedupfs 5.

 **Migration from 3.x to 4.x:**